LibreHealthIO/lh-ehr/INSTALL.md

 NOTE: Most recent documentation can be found on the online documentation at [LibreHealth](http://librehealth.io/).

-accounting: Contains information and scripts to support SQL-Ledger
 contrib: Contains many user-contributed encounter forms and utilities
 custom: Contains scripts and other text files commonly customized
 Documentation: Contains useful documentation